tomislavmedak/tomislavmedak.github.io/en/workflows/index.md

 .. author: Tomislav Medak
 .. date: 2019-07-22 19:52:05 UTC
 .. previewimage: /images/digital_scholarship.png
 .. description: Overview of digital tools and workflows I use in my scholarly work, covering a range of actions from digitisation, annotation, referencing, plaintext authorship, storage and backup, to presentation and web presence.
-It includes workflows based on ScanTailor, OCR tools, Zotero, Diigo, Hypothesis, Markdown, Atom, Pandoc, Git, Reveal.js and Nikola.
+It includes workflows based on ScanTailor, OCR tools, Zotero, Diigo, Hypothesis, Markdown, Atom, Pandoc, Git, Reveal.js, reveal-md and Nikola.
 -->

 ---
 lead: This page covers digital tools and workflows that I use in my scholarly work, covering a range of actions from digitisation, annotation, referencing, plaintext authorship, storage and backup, to presentation and web presence.
-It includes workflows based on ScanTailor, OCR tools, Zotero, Diigo, Hypothesis, Markdown, Atom, Pandoc, Git, Reveal.js and Nikola.
+It includes workflows based on ScanTailor, OCR tools, Zotero, Diigo, Hypothesis, Markdown, Atom, Pandoc, Git, Reveal.js, reveal-md and Nikola.
 The approach builds on practices of shadow librarianship, plain text authorship and autonomy from platforms.
 While these workflows are particularly useful to scholars, they can be practical for anyone doing a lot of reading and writing.
 ---

 <script type="application/json" class="js-hypothesis-config">